cachedpotato/Obsidian-vault/04 - Permanent Notes/Paper2D.md

 ## Sprite
 Asset that allows us to display 2D images in the game world
 ## Tile Set
-Set of tiles that's been extracted from a texture or a [[Sprite Sheets |sprite map]].
+Set of tiles that's been extracted from a texture or a [[Sprite Sheets |sprite sheet]].
 ## Tile Map
 Uses 2D grid and the Tile set as the paint to create levels.